bain-cs110/bain-cs110.github.io/pages/syllabus.md

 * * *
 ## Grading Equity Policies

 > The course is specifically designed to be academically equitable to all students when it comes to assessment and has two special policies related to grading: 1.
 An _emergency erasure policy_; 2.
-A _deliberate extension policy_.
+A _deliberate Late Waiver policy_.

 These two policies are provided to accommodate the myriad situations that students encounter over the life cycle of the class (e.g. student org travel, sickness, etc.). **This built-in leniency means that there will be no other exceptions to the course syllabus without prior authorization from the Dean of Students at Northwestern.
 I cannot offer any other leniency, make-up assignments, extensions, etc., outside these policies.**

-### Deliberate Extension Policy
+> **Note**: If you are found in violation of the Academic Honesty Policy at any point in the course (including misrepresenting your attendance, submitting LLM-generated code, etc.), <mark>you will lose access to these policies</mark>.
+This penalty will also apply retroactively meaning that if you were found in violation of our Academic Honesty Policy in Week 10, but used a Late Penalty Waiver in Week 2, your waiver would be retroactively removed.

+### Late Penalty Waivers

-The _deliberate extension policy_ applies ONLY to **Homeworks** and is meant to accommodate students who may have a particular week during the quarter where they are unable to complete the assigned homework on-time.
-Students may apply (using a Google Form included at the bottom of each assignment) and receive a waiver of the late penalty on assignments:
+This applies ONLY to **Homeworks** and is meant to accommodate students who may have a particular week during the quarter where they are unable to complete the assigned homework on-time.
+Students may apply (using a Google Form included at the bottom of each assignment) and receive a waiver of the late penalty on homework assignments:

 * Students **must** request the extension via the form at least 24 hours in advance of the homework deadline.
-* Students **may not** request more than 2 extensions in a quarter.
+* Students **may not** request more than 2 Late Penalty Waivers in a quarter.

 The policy is _deliberate_ in that you, as a student, must actively consider at least 24 hours in advance of the deadline that you will need extra time to complete this assignment.
 If you find yourself needing extra time on consecutive assignments, this is a good sign that you need to reach out to someone on the Course Staff for help.